 Essential oils are concentrated aromatic liquids that derive from plants.
 Some research has suggested that they provide a range of health benefits and ease the symptoms of several medical conditions, including fibromyalgia.

 Fibromyalgia is a chronic musculoskeletal condition and type of rheumatic disease.
 Healthcare professionals believe that it affects the way the body processes pain signals.

 At present, there is no cure for fibromyalgia.
 Treatment involves managing the symptoms and improving a person's quality of life.

 In this article, we look at some essential oils that may help provide relief from the symptoms of fibromyalgia.

-In general, research suggests that essential oils offer therapeutic potential in pain relief.
+In general, research has suggested that essential oils have therapeutic potential for pain management.

-Studies specifically on essential oils for fibromyalgia, other rheumatic conditions, and pain management are limited.
-However, the following essential oils may help with symptoms of fibromyalgia:
+However, the following essential oils may help with some of the symptoms of fibromyalgia.

-This essential oil is extracted from red chilies.
-It contains capsaicin, the active ingredient in chili peppers, which is well-documented as a pain reliever.
+This essential oil derives from red chilies.
+It contains capsaicin, the active ingredient in chili peppers.
+Capsaicin is well documented as a pain reliever.

 Ginger and orange